temporalio/documentation/docs/content/what-is-a-temporal-cron-job.md

 A Temporal Cron Job does not stop spawning Runs until it has been Terminated or until the [Workflow Execution Timeout](/docs/content/what-is-a-workflow-execution-timeout) is reached.

-A Cancellation Request will only affect the current Run.
+A Cancellation Request affects only the current Run.

 Use the Workflow Id in any requests to Cancel or Terminate.